MicrosoftDocs/visualstudio-docs/docs/ide/quickstart-personalize-the-ide.md

 ---
-title: Use the Visual Studio dark theme and change text editor colors
+title: Set the Visual Studio dark theme and change text colors
-description: Learn how to change the default Visual Studio color theme to dark mode and change font colors in the text editor. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1
+description: Learn how to change the default Visual Studio color theme to dark mode and change font colors in the code editor. ms.date: 08/20/2020 ms.topic: how-to ms.custom: contperfq1